-Our commitment to you extends well beyond the two-week summer program.
-BC F1RST students will be supported by the Learning to Learn office from freshman convocation to commencement in the following ways:
+Our commitment to you and your family extends well beyond the BC F1RST College Transition Program.
+You will be supported by the staff of the Learning to Learn Office for the entirety of your collegiate experience at Boston College.
+The Learning to Learn staff will support you in the following ways:

-BC F1RST students will participate in the BC F1RST Leadership Symposium
+2. You will be eligible to participate in the BC F1RST Leadership Symposium

-BC F1RST students will receive internship and career advice
+4. You will receive internship and career advice and support

-Your acceptance to BC F1RST represents the beginning of our four-year commitment to your success.
-We will be among your greatest supporters at the university and we will not only be present to celebrate your sensational start at Boston College, but also your exciting exit as an alumnus of Boston College.
+Your acceptance to the BC F1RST College Transition Program is the beginning of our four-year commitment to you and your family.
+The Learning to Learn staff will be among your greatest supporters at the university.
+We will be present at the stunning start of your Boston College career and also present at your exciting exit as an alumnus of Boston College!

 BC F1RST serves first-generation college students.
 If you do not identify as a first-generation student, then, unfortunately, you are not eligible to participate in this program.